 Once you’ve gotten this far you have already probably heard about the “4 C’s” of diamonds.
+The diamond grading class offered by GIA is a several month course so this synopsis is very basic just to give you and idea where to start.

 Carat, Color, Clarity, and Cut.

 The sum of the 4 C’s will ultimately determine the “5th C” …Cost or Cash.
 We will give you a brief overview to help you better choose a diamond that is right for you.
-But keep in mind, we highly recommend you speak with one of our diamond experts to help you pick the diamond that is best for you and in your price range.
+But keep in mind, we highly recommend you speak with one of our diamond experts to help you pick the diamond that is best for you and keep in your price range.

 Don’t let someone convince you that you need a particular quality.
 Everybody has different needs and it is our commitment to find you the diamond that fits you best.

-is the degree to which a diamond is free of blemishes and “inclusions.”
+Clarity is the degree to which a diamond is free of blemishes and “inclusions.”
 Inclusions are internal “imperfections” in the diamond.
 Some inclusions are caused by conditions present when the diamond was formed, others during the cutting process.
 Since nature makes nothing absolutely pure or perfect those diamonds with few inclusions are rare and command a higher value or price.
-The industry wide scale ranges from the low end of “gem quality” diamonds I3 to the best flawless.
+The industry wide scale ranges from the low end of “gem quality” diamonds I3, to the best flawless.

 Most diamonds have eye visible inclusions.
 These range from easily visible, clarity grades I2-I3, to barely eye visible I1.
 One must also keep in mind the size of the diamond also greatly influences this generalization.
 The industry uses 10x magnification in grading clarity in diamonds.